Kurtley Beale: 2007–2011

-Melbourne Rebels
+Rebels

-2012–13
+2012–2013

 Beale signed a two-year deal to play for the Melbourne Rebels starting in 2012.
 His Rebels teammates included fellow test players James O'Connor and Nick Phipps.
 He began the 2012 season playing at fullback but was switched to fly-half with the imminent departure of Danny Cipriani to England in May of that year.
 With Beale's help, the Rebels put in one of their best performances since the season began in a narrow loss to the Bulls.
 The next week the Rebels triumphed over the highly ranked Crusaders, with Beale converting two tries (from 3 attempts) and kicking three penalties.
 The Rebels narrowly beat the Force the following week in Perth, with Beale once again playing flyhalf.

 Rod Macqueen, the former Rebels' coach, said that Beale at number 10 had brought something special to the Rebels and that together with James O'Connor at inside centre, he created the shape of team on the field.

 While on tour in South Africa during the 2013 Super Rugby season, Beale punched captain Gareth Delve on a team bus after a match.
 A post to social media by Cooper Vuna was subsequently re-published on at least one other blog, and Beale and Vuna were sent home early from the tour.
 Beale agreed to seek counselling for his alcohol related issues.
 He rejoined the squad and played off the bench against the Chiefs.
 Beale was again suspended before the Rebels were to play the Blues in Auckland.
 In July 2013, the Rebels dropped Beale from the squad.